MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card-visual-new-format-settings.md

 #### Detail

-The **Detail** toggle, when enabled, provides users the option to add and format additional data to include more detailed information in the Reference label when desired.
+The **Detail** toggle, when enabled, provides users the option to add and format more data to include detailed information in the Reference label when desired.
 The individual availability of each setting is dependent on which options have been selected for both series and labels.

 [!INCLUDE [reference-labels-detail-data](../includes/core-visuals/reference-labels-detail-data.md)]
 [!INCLUDE [global-font-controls](../includes/core-visuals/global-font-controls.md)]